-- While receiving Cash Assistance, the State has the right to keep child support or spousal maintenance collections, including support or spousal maintenance that was owed while Cash Assistance was paid. - When Cash Assistance stops, current support payments will be paid to me.
-The state may continue to collect any assigned back payments for support (assigned arrears) owed before and during the time I received Cash Assistance. - Child support payments will be used to pay back the state for Cash Assistance paid to me or anyone on my application. - The State will not keep more from my collected current support or assigned arrears than the total amount of Cash Assistance I received. - · Also the State will not keep any arrears that are more than the total amount of Cash Assistance I received.
+- While receiving Cash Assistance, the State has the right to keep child support or spousal maintenance collections, including support or spousal maintenance that was owed while Cash Assistance was paid.

+When Cash Assistance stops, current support payments will be paid to me.
+The state may continue to collect any assigned back payments for support (assigned arrears) owed before and during the time I received Cash Assistance.

+Child support payments will be used to pay back the state for Cash Assistance paid to me or anyone on my application.

+The State will not keep more from my collected current support or assigned arrears than the total amount of Cash Assistance I received.

+Also the State will not keep more from my collected current support or assigned arrears than the total amount of Cash Assistance I received.